-The personal injury attorneys at Schultz & Myers Law Firm recently helped our client obtain an offer from the insurance company which was 400% of the initial offer.
+The personal injury attorneys at Schultz & Myers Personal Injury Lawyers recently helped our client obtain an offer from the insurance company which was 400% of the initial offer.

 We were representing a client who was injured when a vehicle tried to cross her lane of traffic on US 61 North.
 Our client struck the driver’s side of the crossing vehicle, and both cars were totaled.